Holiday nightmare: German family have car, luggage and passports stolen then spot woman selling their clothes

 Shortly after the visit, Robin said he spotted his Honda Odyssey on Grafton Rd, headed towards the motorway.
 He chased the vehicle but soon lost sight of it.

-Finally things started going the family's way when Elke was contacted by the German consulate later that afternoon.
+Finally things started going the family's way when Schwarz was contacted by the German consulate later that afternoon.

-A group of tourists from the Netherlands had found three of their stolen passports behind a carpark on Grafton Rd, they were told.
-Two were lying on a path, while the third was perched in a tree overhead.
+A group of tourists from the Netherlands had found three of their stolen passports behind a carpark on Grafton Rd.
+Two were on a path, and the third was perched in a tree.

-However, Robin's passport was still missing and Elke said he desperately wanted it and his car returned.
+However, Robin's passport was still missing and Schwarz said he desperately wanted it and his car returned.

-Likewise, she wanted the rest of the family's possessions back before they left the country on Sunday.
+Likewise, she wanted the rest of the family's possessions back before they left the country on their rescheduled flight next Sunday.

 She was surprised and sad, she said, that this had happened in New Zealand.